cavaunpeu/willwolf.io-source/content/machine-learning/future-with-llms.md

 **New information**: First and foremost, LLMs need to learn new information as detailed above.
 In exchange for this information, model providers could compensate data creators financially.
 For instance, OpenAI might (continue[^39] to) pay Reddit for its forum data or pay the NYT for the articles its staff writes.

-**Multi-turn feedback**: Responding to factoid questions is easy; maintaining a coherent and intuitive conversation over multiple "turns" is comparatively harder.
-As LLMs are increasingly used for conversational use cases, these type of data become more relevant.
+**Multi-turn feedback**: Responding to factoid questions is easy; maintaining a coherent and intuitive conversation over multiple "turns" is more difficult.
+As LLMs are increasingly used for conversational use cases, this type of data become more relevant.
 Ironically, the predominant place where these data will likely be created are in human-LLM conversations themselves.
 As such, model providers may offer free usage of their services in exchange for these data, neatly mirroring the "free but invasive but no one cares" playbook that Facebook and Google have perfected.

-**Answering subjective questions**: When answering a subjective question, a model should provide one or many credible viewpoints in response.
+**Answering subjective questions**: When answering a subjective question, a model should provide one or more credible viewpoints in response.
 For instance, "Why did the United States experience inflation in 2021 and onward?" should be addressed with the diverse perspectives of capable economists.
 Irrespective of who these economists are chosen to be, it's clear that the "airtime" they will receive will be immense.
 As such, being *the* person featured by *the* LLM offers significant reputational benefits, much like being the top search result on Google in years past.

 ### Future compensation models